ArtisanMobile/devdocs/_posts/2014-05-09-callbacks.md

     __block MYSampleHomeScreenViewController *_self = self;

     [ARManager onFirstPlaylistDownloaded:^{
-        // this will be executed when the first playlist is downloaded or after 3 seconds, which ever is first.
+        // this will be executed when the first playlist is downloaded or after 3 seconds, whichever is first.
         [_self hideWaitingViewController];
     } withTimeout:3];
+}
+{% endhighlight %}

+{% highlight swift %}
+// Swift

+override func viewDidLoad() {
+    super.viewDidLoad()

+	let waitingViewController = MYSampleWaitingViewController()

+	self.presentViewController(waitingViewController, animated:false, completion:nil)

+	let _self: MYSampleHomeScreenViewController = self

+	ARManager.onFirstPlaylistDownloaded({
+			// This will be executed when the first playlist is donwloaded or after 3 seconds, whichever is first _self.hideWaitingViewController()
+		}, withTimeout:3)
 }
 {% endhighlight %}